ricetech/MinecraftManhuntPlugin/README.md

   - Restore the inventory of a player
   - Useful if someone takes an accidental trip into a lava pool

+## Roadmap

+To see if any features will be added to the plugin soon, check out the [GitHub Projects page](https://github.com/ricetech/MinecraftManhuntPlugin/projects/1).

 ## Credits

 Thanks to [johnzhoudev](https://github.com/johnzhoudev) for the original plugin idea and for allowing me to use